Everyone needs the occasional lazy day on a lake. For folks in the Puget Sound area or communities near Mount Rainier, Nolte State Park fits the bill.

 Services & supplies

-Enumclaw is seven miles away and has most services.
+Enumclaw is 7 miles away and has most services.

 A short interpretive trail with self guided brochure.